 This semester long course is designed to instruct students on how governments function around the world with particular focus on American government.
 We will analyze what it means to live in a democratic society and study the functions of United States government.
 At the beginning, the course will focus on the foundations of American political thought such as the Declaration of Independence, the Constitution, and the Bill of Rights and apply them to American government today.
 Students will next learn the three branches of the American government and how the Executive, Legislative and Judicial systems work together to solve problems and form a system of checks and balances.
 We will also examine what our roles are as citizens in our local communities, within the United States and of the world.
-Federalism will also be studied as students will be instructed on how State and local governments work within a federal system.
-The course then compares and contrasts other forms of government from around the world as they deal with the different issues that confront them.
+Federalism will also be studied as students will be instructed on how State and local government from around the world as they deal with the different issues that confront them.
 Students will learn fundamental concepts and apply them to the projects and solutions as we discuss solving real-world government and societal problems.